 - Spot endemic wildlife, like spider monkeys or ocelots

-- Enjoy a traditional meal at a small indigenous village
+- Enjoy a traditional meal at a small Indigenous village

 |Cenotes of Chemuyil, Tulum Archeological Site

-|Day 4||Float in the Muyil Sian Ka´an Biosphere Reserve
+|Float in the Muyil Sian Ka'an Biosphere Reserve

 Your adventure begins in the community of Chemuyil, a small beachfront town with plentiful white sand beaches and shallow waters.
 A local guide will be waiting for you to welcome you with a plate of fruit and tell you more about the different places you will visit today.
 You'll spend the day learning about the project, which was initiated by 5 young people from the community of Chemuyil who seek to introduce and preserve the cenotes where they used to live and play during their childhood.
 Their initiative allows the visitor to explore virgin forests, discover the fauna, and become one with nature.

-Next, you will go to an open cenote where, with some luck, you will be able to see some of the endemic birds of the Yucatan Peninsula.
+Next, you will go to an open cenote where, with some luck, you will be able to see some of the endemic birds of the Yucatán Peninsula.
 Finally, you will visit an open cenote where you can take a dip.
 All of these cenotes are part of a system fed by the largest underground river in the world.
 Once you finish this experience, you will say goodbye to the young people of the community and head back to town.

-Spend the day exploring the area with your guide, who will explain why these ruins be played a particularly important role in the area's maritime and terrestrial trade.
+Afterward, visit the ruins of Tulum, one of the most famous archaeological sites in Mexico and a UNESCO World Heritage Site.
+Spend the day exploring the area with your guide, who will explain why these ruins played a particularly important role in the area's maritime and terrestrial trade.
 You'll also learn about the site's function as an astronomical observatory and as a defensive system.

-Day 3: Río Secreto: The Mayan Underworld
+Day 3: Río Secreto: The Maya Underworld

+Rio Secreto is a natural reserve located a few minutes from Playa del Carmen in the heart of the Riviera Maya.
 Today, you'll have the opportunity to explore one of the greatest wonders of the natural world: one of the largest underground river systems in the world.
-Here, the history of the planet is written in thousands of geological formations, and you can experience millennia of geology while swimming in the clear freshwater.
+Here, the history of the planet is written in thousands of geological formations, and you can experience millenniums of geology while swimming in the clear freshwater.

 As you make your way through the caves, your guide will explain the history of the features and formations of this marvelous geological library.

-Today you will visit the Sian Ka'an Biosphere Reserve, which in Mayan means "a place where the sky is born".
+Today you will visit the Sian Ka'an Biosphere Reserve, which in Maya means "a place where the sky is born".
 When you arrive at the Muyil Community Center, enjoy a light snack and join a group of travelers to start the tour.
 This community-based ecotourism cooperative focuses on the conservation and preservation of ecosystems by promoting unique experiences with a commitment to responsible tourism.

 Your first stop will be the little-known and mysterious archaeological site of Muyil, which you will reach at the end of an interpretive trail surrounded by the thick jungle.
 Walk until you reach the edge of the turquoise Chunyaxche Lagoon, where you will take a small boat through a channel surrounded by mangroves to arrive at a small dock.
-Once there enjoy a serene dip in the water.
-It is a moment of reconnection with mother earth, as you float slowly through the channels you will feel the peace of your surroundings and take in the soft sounds of the local birds and other animals.
+Once there, enjoy a serene dip in the water.
+It is a moment of reconnection with mother earth, as you float slowly through the channels, you will feel the peace of your surroundings and take in the soft sounds of the local birds and other animals.

 Once you are done enjoying the water, return to the community center on a short walk.
 You will be welcomed back with a traditional meal to complete the excursion.

 Enjoy a free day in Tulum.
 This destination has become very popular in recent years thanks to its beautiful beaches with turquoise waters, its nightlife, and its delicious international cuisine.
 During your free day in this town, you can visit some of the beautiful beaches or cenotes that surround it.

 When the sun goes down, you will find a vibrant nightlife with plenty of bars and restaurants to discover, with a more casual and relaxed atmosphere.

-Day 6: Tulum to Cancun, Departure
+Day 6: Return to Cancún, Depart

 Today is your last morning in this paradise.
 This part of Mexico is famed for its spectacular sunrises, so rise early on your last day to take in the magnificent show.

 Afterward, you'll have a free morning to rest.
-At the scheduled time, drive to Cancun's airport to drop off your rental car and catch your flight home.
+At the scheduled time, drive to Cancún's airport to drop off your rental car and catch your flight home.